pjf/skyrim-requiem-wine/README.md

 I installed Skyrim using PlayOnLinux as my base.
 PlayOnLinux provides a solid Skyrim install, but disables a number of libraries (like Dwrite) which can make everything else harder later on, but it's how I started, and how I suspect many who will find this post will have started.

-Skyrim would have sound issues under Wine 1.9.x, and would work perfectly out of the box with Wine 1.7.45.
-These days I use Wine 2.13 for everything, with the `PULSE_LATENCY_MSEC=50 playonlinux` environment variable as mentioned above.
+If you just want to play Vanilla skyrim, then it works perfectly out of the box with Wine 1.7.45.
+However **I suggest using Wine 2.13**, as older versions of Wine can have difficulty running some of the programs needed for a modded install.

+If you have choppy sound issues under Wine 2.x, try starting PoL with `PULSE_LATENCY_MSEC=50 playonlinux`.
+This environment variable fixed all the sound issues for me.

 The only thing Skyrim seems to screw up on is that it leaves a hanging process around after exiting to desktop.
 Having a way to switch desktops will allow you to run a `killall TESV.exe` to remove the hanging process.